 5. They’re not learning anything new

 Feeling like you have no room to grow within a company can feel stifling.
-Especially to the professional goals that your employees they may have set out for themselves and their career.
+Especially to the professional goals that your employees they may have set out for themselves and their careers.

 Motivation and inspiration are essential for keeping your team engaged in the workplace.
 You want to encourage your team to continue growing and learning, and the last thing you want is to feel like you’re forcing your team to learn.
 If they’re stuck in their ways or are reluctant to learn new skills, this is one red flag that you don’t want to miss.